top of page

 How long does therapy take?
 How often should I come?

 Good therapy takes time, but one of my goals is that after you leave our first session you feel hopeful and like healing is possible.
 The total duration of therapy varies from client to client.
-Some of my clients find 6 or so weeks to be enough to resolve immediate challenges while other clients feel more supported by longer term therapy (a year or more), however the latter is much more common.
+Some of my clients find 6 or so weeks to be enough to resolve immediate challenges while other clients feel more supported by longer term therapy (a year or more), however the latter is more common.
 Although I have do have some clients who return year after year for buffer sessions, ultimately my goal and ethical obligation is to foster independence so you can continue to heal yourself and carry safety and resilience within you.

 What can I expect during the first session?